techiescamp/devops-roadmap/README.md

 With [ChatGPT plugins](https://devopscube.com/chatgpt-plugins/), you can chat with PDF content, summarize videos, and extract content from URLs, among many other features.
 Instead of perceiving AI tools as a threat, embrace them.
 By leveraging these powerful tools, you can accelerate your learning process and accomplish tasks more efficiently.

+### Will AI tools replace DevOps Engineers?

+I asked this question of the tool itself, and here is what ChatGPT had to say about it.

+>AI tools and automation have not replaced DevOps engineers, but rather have become an integral part of their toolkit.
+AI can help automate certain repetitive tasks and improve efficiency, but it doesn't remove the need for DevOps professionals.
+However, AI and automation tools have significantly changed the role of a DevOps engineer, reducing the time spent on routine tasks and increasing the focus on strategic, high-value work.
+It's important for DevOps professionals to stay current with AI and machine learning technologies as they continue to evolve.

+Here is what Google bard had to say about it.

+>No, AI tools will not replace DevOps engineers.
+AI tools can automate some of the tasks that DevOps engineers perform, but they cannot replace the human expertise and judgment that is essential for successful DevOps implementations.

 ## 🐧 Learn Linux

 Lnux is #1 essential skill for any aspiring DevOps engineer.